goritm/acme-explorer-mobile/README.md

 # acme-explorer-mobile
+Mobile App that helps publishing trips in a simple way.
-Mobile App for the Mobile Technologies Course.
+Final project for the Mobile Technologies Course.
+Implements some Firebase technologies like Firestore, Storage and Authentication.
+It also implements Google Maps and the OpenWeather API.

+## API Keys

+If you'd like to run it locally, you'll need to add a Google Maps api key inside the `local.properties` file as: `MAPS_API_KEY=YOUR_API_KEY`

 ## Video